chrismaltby/gb-studio-site/content/docs/music-gbt.md

 The [GB Studio Discord](https://discord.gg/v9xAJCJ) has a dedicated _#music-help_ channel to help you with the above tracker programs.

-You can download free MIT-licensed songs from the [GB Studio Community Assets](https://github.com/DeerTears/GB-Studio-Community-Assets), or use the .mod files included with the Sample Project as an alternative to composing.
+You can also download free MIT-licensed songs from the [GB Studio Community Assets](https://github.com/DeerTears/GB-Studio-Community-Assets), or use the .mod files included with the Sample Project as an alternative to composing.

 ## GBT Player's Channel Limitations